KumarSatyam24/AI-Based-Real-Time-Intruder-Detection-System-Using-Face-Recognition-and-Telegram-Alerts/README.md

 - ✅ **Motion Detection**: High-performance background subtraction (KNN) with morphological filtering to detect movement in restricted zones.
 - 👤 **Person Tracking**: Integrates YOLOv8 to specifically identify and track humans, significantly reducing false positives from other movements.
 - 🚪 **Damage Detection**: A multi-heuristic algorithm to detect signs of forced entry, such as window shattering or door impacts, by analyzing frame differences, edge spikes, and fragmentation.
+- � **Telegram Notifications**: Real-time mobile alerts with frame images sent directly to your phone when motion, persons, or damage is detected. *(NEW!)*
-- 📊 **Concise Incident Reporting**: Automatically generates detailed JSON reports that summarize events into "intrusion periods," reducing log size by over 90% compared to frame-by-frame logging.
+- �📊 **Concise Incident Reporting**: Automatically generates detailed JSON reports that summarize events into "intrusion periods," reducing log size by over 90% compared to frame-by-frame logging.
 - 🎯 **Interactive ROI Management**: Easy-to-use tool to draw and define specific Regions of Interest (e.g., doors, windows) for targeted monitoring.
 - 🔧 **Real-time Debugging**: Includes a debug tool with interactive trackbars to fine-tune damage detection sensitivity live on a video stream.
 - 📹 **Batch Processing**: Capable of processing multiple video files in a single run, generating individual reports for each.